Alipsa/matrix/readme.md

 #### Convert a specified column into the type using a closure to perform the conversion
-`Matrix convert(String columnName, Class<?> type, Closure converter)` This is used for more complex conversions where the data is more dirty
+`Matrix convert(String columnName, Class<?> type, Closure converter)` This is used for more complex conversions where the data is more dirty. e.g:
 ```groovy
 table.convert('place', Integer, {
             String val = String.valueOf(it).trim()